KiKanNG/kikanng.github.io/index.md

 ### Project Goal

 Our goal is to encourage all students to reduce unnecessary printing.
-To archive that, we listed out four criteria, which are user-friendly, educational, impactful and feasible.
+To achieve that, we listed out four criteria, which are user-friendly, educational, impactful and feasible.

 <p style="text-align: right;"><a href="./project-1.html"><small>Continue reading...</small></a></p>
 ------